Penstemon angustifolius: Distribution and habitat

 This species is found in the west-central United States extending from Montana and North Dakota to Arizona, New Mexico, and Kansas.
 They can be found in the Great Plains and the Rocky Mountains.
 They are drought tolerant and live in sandy soil with good drainage.
 These plants grow near each other in groups that can be found at elevations of 1200–2200 m.

 Taxonomy

 Penstemon angustifolius was scientifically described and named by Frederick Traugott Pursh, who credited Thomas Nuttall in his publication.
+It is classified as a Penstemon in the Plantaginaceae family and has five accepted varieties.